aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/03-review-site-to-site-vpn-architecture.md

 Once you've established your initial AWS Site-to-Site VPN connection, it's recommended that you consider setting up a a second customer gateway to further enhance resiliency of your network connectivity to AWS.
 See [Resilience in AWS Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/disaster-recovery-resiliency.html) for details.

 ## Site-to-Site VPN Connection Options

+You'll need to review the following VPN connection options with your Network team.

 ### Route and Policy Based VPNs